 Here’s how to do it:

-Use PageSpeed Insights to find issues on your mobile site – the best way to learn how to further optimize your mobile eCommerce site is to use Google’s PageSpeed Insights tool.
+The best way to learn how to further optimize your mobile ecommerce site is to use Google’s PageSpeed Insights tool.

 Simply type in your URL and click on “Analyze.”